 A dental crown is a restoration that entirely covers or "caps" a tooth.
-Dental crowns strengthen and protect the tooth structure.
 They are fabricated from a number of different tooth-coloured materials and can improve the appearance of your smile.
 A crown may be recommended to:

 - Replace a large filling when there isn’t enough tooth remaining

 - Protect a weak tooth from fracturing